flipperdevices/flipperzero-firmware/README.md

 - - [#1383 (was already merged)](https://github.com/flipperdevices/flipperzero-firmware/pull/1383) & [#1408 (was already merged)](https://github.com/flipperdevices/flipperzero-firmware/pull/1408)
 - Updates for api_symbol.csv, apps and Manifest
 - SubGHz: Extended ranges enabled through flag in /ext/subghz/assets/extend_range [Thanks to tkerrby](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/116)
+- Updated `All Changes/Features` section to include new assets listing
+- Updated universal_rf_map.txt to use assets included

 <table width="100%" border="0" cellspacing="0">
   <tr> <td colspan=2> <h3>This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.</h3> </td> </tr>